karimjamali/terraform-aws-segmentation-firenet/README.md

 Aviatrix Transit in GCP with 1 spoke.
 3 x Ubuntu VMs with Key Pairs where each Ubuntu VM lies in one spoke.

-Site2Cloud connection between Spoke in GCP and On-Prem Cisco CSR (emulated in AWS).
-Site2Cloud connection between Transit in AWS and a separate On-Prem Cisco CSR (emulated in AWS).
+Site2Cloud connection between AWS Transit with FireNet and on-prem (emulated by CSR in AWS).
-Egress FQDN gateway in Azure Spoke 1 and 2.

 Component	Version
 Aviatrix Controller	UserConnect-6.6.5612 (6.6)